HassanAnimashaun/leetcodeprep/medium/2461-Maximum-Sum-of-Distinct-Subarrays-With-Length-K/README.md

 - What are the constraints?
     - Can not contain dupes
 - What's my first intuition?
-    - Using a hashset to keep track of elements inside subarray
+    - Using a hashset to keep to ensure no repeating values

 ### Approach Exploration